 - Combine and stir cooked meat with veggies.
 A long, wooden spoon is great for this task.

-🍅 In your skillet, break up the meat using a non-metal potato masher, especially if you're cooking with a non-stick pan.
+Break up meat using a non-metal potato masher, especially if you're cooking with a non-stick pan.

 🍅 Buy mild Italian sausage.
 Italian sausage tends to have some kick, and some can even be on the spicy side.
 I love that flavor, but my kids…not so much.
 Make it easy on yourself and buy sweet or mild sausage.
 Less whining, more eating 🙂

 🍅Put the potatoes and corn on the side.
 Some kids get freaked out by a big mix of things, even when they like the individual ingredients.
-I made this meal twice, in two different ways.
+I made this fried potato and sausage dish twice, in two different ways.
 Truth be told, my kids ate way more the time when I put the potatoes and corn on the side.
 Just microwave the corn (instead of adding it to the skillet mixture).

 🍅Kids pick the veggies.
 This recipe is highly customizable.
 And our kids loved making the decisions.
 Let your kids pick out the veggies at the grocery store, or pick from what's in your fridge….within reason, of course!